Armenian PM Sarksyan quits after 11 days of street protests

 He said he was bowing to protesters’ demands and wanted his country to remain peaceful.

-Former Armenian prime minister Karen Karapetyan, an ally of Sarksyan from his ruling pro-Russian Republican Party, was named as acting prime minister, Russia’s RIA news agency reported, citing the Armenian government’s press office.
+Former Armenian prime minister Karen Karapetyan, an ally of Sarksyan from his ruling pro-Russian Republican Party, was named as acting prime minister, the government said in a statement.

 Armenia’s political parties in parliament now have seven days to put forward the name of a new prime minister.
 Sarksyan’s allies remain in key positions in the government and it remains unclear whether his resignation will herald any real change.